“I went for a walk in the snow the other day and behind me, I pulled a sled.

 There will be days when they won’t need you to pull them, and it will get easier.

 You just have to keep pulling the sled.”

 From podcasts to video shows, parenting resources to happy tears – join the Love What Matters community and subscribe on YouTube.

 This story was submitted to Love What Matters by Carly Crewe.
-You can follow her journey on Facebook and Instagram.
-Thank your mom for pulling your sled with a beautifully illustrated hardcover gift book of this poem, available for purchase here.
+You can follow her journey on Instagram.
+Thank your mom for pulling your sled with a beautifully illustrated hardcover gift book of this poem.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘I’m sorry I was a jerk.
 When the house is dark, I watch you breathe.
 I wonder if you know how much I love you.’: Mom feels guilt for being ‘imperfect,’ hopes kids know ‘I am yours, for the long haul’